tauri-apps/tauri/README.md

 ## Introduction
 Tauri is a framework for building tiny, blazing fast binaries for all major desktop platforms.
 Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
 The backend of the application is a rust-sourced binary with an API that the front-end can interact with.

-The user interface in Tauri apps currently leverages Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) or Webkit via Edge on Windows. **Tauri** is uses (and contributes to) the MIT licensed project that you can find at [webview](https://github.com/zserge/webview).
+The user interface in Tauri apps currently leverages Cocoa/WebKit on macOS, gtk-webkit2 on Linux and MSHTML (IE10/11) or Webkit via Edge on Windows. **Tauri** uses (and contributes to) the MIT licensed project that you can find at [webview](https://github.com/zserge/webview).

 ## Get Started